Need serology?

 Infections by these hemorrhagic viruses can result in a wide spectrum of clinical manifestations such as diarrhea, myalgia, cough, headache, pneumonia, encephalopathy, and hepatitis.
 Hemorrhage is the characteristic manifestation, although nonhemorrhagic infections are also common.
 The mortality rate of VHF infection is very high.
 Filoviruses, arenaviruses, and CCHFV are of particular relevance because they can be transmitted from human to human, thus causing epidemics with high mortality rates.

 Among the VHF viruses, Ebola virus (EBOV) is of great concern as several outbreaks of this viral infection have been reported (Volchkov et al., 1997).
 This virus can cause severe hemorrhagic fevers in humans and nonhuman primates.
 Outbreaks such as the latest ones in the Democratic Republic of the Congo (MBGV) and Uganda (EBOV) are unpredictable and pose considerable public health concern to the affected as well as neighboring countries.
 In April 1996, laboratory testing of imported nonhuman primates (as mandated by quarantine regulations) identified 2 cynomolgus macaques (Macaca fascicularis) infected with Ebola (subtype Reston) virus in a US-registered quarantine facility (Rollin et al., 1999).
-The animals were part of a shipment of 100 nonhuman primates recently imported from the Philippines.
+The animals were part of a shipment of 100 nonhuman primates imported from the Philippines.
 Two additional infected animals, thought to be in the incubation phase, were also identified among the remaining 48 animals in the affected quarantine room.

 The clinical syndrome of EBOV hemorrhagic fever is characterized by generalized fluid distribution problems, hypotension, coagulation disorders, variable degrees of hemorrhage, and widespread focal tissue destruction.
 Morphological studies on postmortem material indicate that mononuclear phagocytic cells are the primary targets for filovirus replication.
 There are two species of EBOV: the Zaire species shows the highest mortality in humans, whereas the Reston species may be apathogenic, based on very limited data.